Free personalized radio that

 Simply called U.D.O., the singer's first album, Animal House, was actually written and performed by his former bandmates.
 But when U.D.O. released a second album, Mean Machine, in 1988, backed by a new band, the remaining members of Accept (Fischer had left once again) began trying out new vocalists, eventually settling on American David Reece for 1989's Eat the Heat.
 A lightweight metal album, it bore little resemblance to classic Accept, and the band's subsequent U.S. tour (with second guitarist Jim Stacy) was first interrupted when Kaufmann suffered a back injury (he was replaced by House of Lords' Ken Mary), then cut short due to poor ticket sales and increasing personality differences with Reece.
 The group eventually disbanded and, except for the release of 1990's Staying a Life (a live album featuring the original lineup in its prime), nothing was heard of Accept for the next three years.

 To everyone's surprise, Dirkschneider, Hoffman, Baltes, and Kaufmann eventually reconvened in 1992 to record Objection Overruled, which fared relatively well in Europe but didn't even dent the alternative rock-dominated U.S. market.
 The band continued to tour Europe and recorded sporadically over the next few years, releasing Death Row in 1994 and Predator (featuring Damn Yankees drummer Michael Cartellone) in 1996.
 Their world tour included swings through North and South America and concluded with a number of sold-out engagements in Japan, after which Accept officially called it a day until, 14 years later, they came out of retirement (with new vocalist Mark Tornillo) to release their 12th studio album, Blood of Nations, in 2010.
-Stalingrad: Brothers in Death followed two years later, and the band's 14th album, Blind Rage, arrived in 2014. ~ Eduardo Rivadavia
+Stalingrad: Brothers in Death followed two years later, and the band's 14th album, Blind Rage, arrived in 2014.
+2017's concert album/video Restless & Live featured highlights from the group's 2015 European tour in support of Blind Rage. ~ Eduardo Rivadavia

 Track List: Stalingrad